MakinoAlan/LAB2/nodetest2/README.txt

-Created by Jack Wo jiji baozha
+Created by Jack Wo hejiheji baozha
 Modified by Muzhi Yang (he he da)

 This is repository includes assignment1's typescript work created by Muzhi Yang.